CxxxxDxxxF/gotlockbotfinal/README.md

 Slash commands will sync when the bot starts.
 The `/postpick` command accepts a unit amount and a text channel and posts an embed in that channel while replying ephemerally to the user.

+## Code structure

+The bot is organized into small modules so each file focuses on a single task:

+- `bot.py` – creates the Discord client and runs the application.
+- `commands.py` – defines slash commands such as `/postpick`.
+- `tasks.py` – background tasks like periodic guild count logging.

+Keeping functionality split across modules makes it easier to test and extend individual pieces of the bot.

 ## Running tests

 Run the automated test suite with `pytest`: